intel/stacks/dars/dars.rst

 .. note::

-  To ensure that Kubernetes is correctly installed and configured for Clear Linux OS, follow the instructions in :ref:`kubernetes`.
+  To ensure that Kubernetes is correctly installed and configured for Clear Linux OS, follow the instructions in the `Kubernetes guide`_.

 #.
 For this example we will create the following Dockerfile